TheSpunser/Toasty-PowerTool/README.md

 # Toasty's PowerTools

-- For use in ASWC CIS only.
+- For use in CIS only.
 - Will not work anywhere else.

 - XAML.NET WPF Application with Powershell backend